turingschool/backend-curriculum-site/module2/lessons/model_testing_in_rspec_for_sinatra_app.md

 ```

 - Under Song, Class Methods, .total_play_count you should see a green `returns total play counts for all songs`.
 That is our old test still passing.
-- Under Song, Validations, you should see a red `is invalid without a title (FILED -1)`
+- Under Song, Validations, you should see a red `is invalid without a title (FAILED -1)`

 The output of this error is telling us that it expected `.valid?` to return `false` when called on our new song, and instead got `true`.